eledot/Blitwizard/README.txt

 (3) Configuration step

 Type ./configure into your Unix bash or MSYS shell.
+If you use the git code (not an official release), you will need to type sh ./autogen.sh FIRST before doing that.
 Please note there are options you can change if you want to do so, type ./configure --help to view them (you don't need to however).